gliverm/packer-ubuntu-20.04-desktop/README.md

 4. Test docker operation: `docker run hello-world`

 ## VNC Server Setup (Optional)
 Screen sharing can be enabled after a user is logged into the Ubuntu 20.04 Gnome 3 desktop.
 Since the desktop is built as a VM the user will initially have SSH access.
 The intention of this section is to describe a solution that provides a Gnome 3 desktop remotely.
 This section is optional as users may have different desktop preferences.

+Credit for this section: https://www.cyberciti.biz/faq/install-and-configure-tigervnc-server-on-ubuntu-18-04/

 1.  ssh into the target Ubuntu machine
 2. Install required packages: `sudo apt install tigervnc-standalone-server tigervnc-xorg-extension tigervnc-viewer`